levionthemic/e-commerce-web/README.md

 This is just my little pet project about E-Commerce platform.

 # Tech Stack:
-- FE: ReactJS + TailwindCSS + Shadcn/UI + Material UI.
+- FE: ReactJS + TailwindCSS + Shadcn/UI + OriginUI.
 Build with Vite.
 - BE: ExpressJs.
 - Database: MongoDB.